alexhu98/Portfolio/docs/Posts/20200923-deno-and-abc.md

 # Deno and Abc
 ##### September 23rd, 2020 By Alex Hu

-The mobile app is going to access a local server to run some operations on my main computer.
+I want to enhance my existing Android video player app to support streaming files, and also create a new mobile app as my very own personal assistant.
+They are going to access a local private server to run some operations on my main computer.

-Although we can add additional API into the existing Portfolio Next.js app, I decided on the a different server app since this local server is going to be run on my computer at home instead of published in the web.
+Although I can add additional API into the existing Portfolio Next.js app, I decided on the a different server app since this local server is going to be run on my computer at home instead of published in the web.